Halochkin/CustomWebComponents/README.md

 # Components
-Collection of examples of custom web components without the use of external libraries.
+Collection of custom web components without the use of external libraries.
 In addition, various templates and articles are presented.